Exodus Chapter 4

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-said furthermore to him, Put now your hand into your bosom.
-And he put his hand into his bosom and when he took it out, behold, his hand [was] leprous as snow.
+said to him again, Put now your hand to your bosom.
+And he put his hand to his bosom and when he took it out, lo and behold, his hand [was] leprous like snow.

-4:7 And he said, Put your hand into your bosom again.
-And he put his hand into his bosom again ; and plucked it out of his bosom, and, behold, it was turned again as his [other] flesh.
+4:7 And he said, Put your hand back to your bosom.
+And he put his hand back to his bosom ; and pulled it out from his bosom, lo and, behold, it had turned back like [ the rest] of his flesh.

-4:8 And it shall come to pass, if they will not believe you, neither listen to the voice of the first sign, that they will believe the voice of the latter sign.
+4:8 And it shall be, if they don’t believe you, and don’t listen to the voice of the first sign, that they will believe the voice of the latter sign.

-4:9 And it shall come to pass, if they will not believe also these two signs, neither listen to your voice, that you shall take of the water of the river, and pour [it] upon the dry [land] and the water which you take out of the river shall become blood upon the dry [land].
+4:9 And it shall be, if they don’t believe also these two signs, and don’t listen to your voice, that you shall take from the water of the River, and pour [it] on the dry [land] and the water that you take out of the River will become blood on the dry [land].

 4:10 And Mosesמשה